rust-embedded/wg/rfcs/0000-multi-core-soundness.md

 Multi-threading in Rust was always modeled with the assumption that all threads share the same resources, with `Send` and `Sync` only guarding *access* to those resources.
-It is likely that when the language semantics around these traits is more rigidly specified, this will cause a clearer mismatch with what multi-core MCUs actually need.
+It is likely that when the language semantics around these traits are more rigidly specified, this will cause a clearer mismatch with what multi-core MCUs actually need.